-If necessary, the Member should seek Emergency Services and Care and then contact their Primary Care Physician as soon as possible.
+If necessary, the Member should seek Emergency Services and Care and then contact his/her Primary Care Physician as soon as possible.
 Prior authorization is not required for Emergency Services and Care.
-It is the Member's responsibility to notify Capital Health Plan as soon as possible, concerning the receipt of Emergency Services and Care and/or any admission which results from an Emergency Medical Condition.
-Follow-up care must be received, prescribed, directed, or authorized by the Member's Primary Care Physician.
-If the follow-up care is provided by a Physician other than the Member's Primary Care Physician, coverage may be denied.
+It is the Member's responsibility to notify Capital Health Plan as soon as possible concerning the receipt of Emergency Services and Care and/or any admission which results from an Emergency Medical Condition.
+Follow-up care must be received, prescribed, directed or authorized by the Member's Primary Care Physician.
+If the follow-up care is provided by a physician other than the Member's Primary Care Physician, coverage may be denied.
+If a determination is made that an Emergency Medical Condition does not exist, payment for any services provided other than Emergency Services and Care will be the responsibility of the Member.

 Payment for Emergency Services and Care rendered by Non-Contracting Providers will be the lesser of the provider's charges or the charge mutually agreed to by Capital Health Plan and the provider within 60 days of the submittal of the claim for such Emergency Services and Care.
-It is the responsibility of the Member to furnish Capital Health Plan written proof of loss in accordance with the Claim Processing Section.
+It is the responsibility of the Member to furnish to Capital Health Plan written proof of loss in accordance with the Claim Processing Section.